 Rule 5) Drink half of your body weight in oz of water each day.
 Ex: If you weigh 140 lbs., drink 70oz of water per day!

 Rule 6) Exercise – schedule one 45-minute workout each day.
-Frequency, intensity, and duration of exercise will be dependent on your personal biochemistry, but we recommend some form of exercise each day.
+The frequency, intensity, and duration of exercise will be dependent on your personal biochemistry, but we recommend some form of exercise each day.

 Rule 7) Chiropractic adjustments / Homecare.
 Schedule and get adjustments based on your doctor’s weekly recommendations and complete spinal care exercises at home daily.